-Endometriosis is an often painful disorder in which tissue that normally lines the inside of the uterus — the endometrium — grows outside the uterus.
-Most commonly it involves the ovaries, bowel or other tissues around the pelvis.
-Rarely, endometrial tissue may spread beyond the pelvic region.
+Endometriosis is an often painful disorder where endometrial cells like those found in the lining of the uterus are found elsewhere in the body, usually on the pelvic peritoneum, ovaries, bladder and bowel.
+Endometriosis can affect all women and girls of childbearing age.
+In most cases endometriosis involves the ovaries, bowel or other tissues around the pelvis, however, in rare cases the endometrial tissue may spread beyond the pelvic region.

 - Painful, sometimes disabling, menstrual cramps (dysmenorrhea)

 - Chronic pain, typically lower back, pelvic or abdominal pain

 - Painful intercourse (dyspareunia)

 - Painful bowel movements or painful urination (dysuria)

 - Premenstrual or intermenstrual spotting (bleeding between periods)

 How Do We Treat Endometriosis?